Isabelle-Raad/stock-analysis/README.md

 ## Results

 ### Stock Analysis
 * Most environmental stocks made money in 2017, but lost money in 2018.
 While TERP was the only stock that lost money in 2017, it performed better in 2018, though still losing money.
 The only two stocks that continued to make money in 2018 also were the two most active in 2018.
 These were ENPH and RUN with over 80% return each.
 This is not a suprprise for ENPH, as its 129.5% return was the third highest in 2017.
 However, RUN only had a 5.5% return in 2017.
+If I were to pick a single environmental stock to invest in, I would choose RUN.
+It's jump in return between 2017 and 2018 despite an overall downwards trend during this year indicates that there has been a positive recent development that warrants further research.

 ![2017_Results.png](Resources/2017_Results.png)
 ![2018_Results.png](Resources/2018_Results.png)